mbalabanov/stainlesshill/README.md

-# stainlesshill
+# Stainless Hill

-Stainless Hill: Hackathon Solution for the Outokumpu Challenge ate Junction 2023
+Stainless Hill: Hackathon Solution for the Outokumpu Challenge at Junction 2023